Biden, lawmakers warn of foreign interference in election

 The new alarms give a renewed urgency to concerns that foreign actors could be trying to influence the vote or sow disinformation.
 Biden said last week that he had begun receiving intelligence briefings and warned that Russia, China and other adversaries were attempting to undermine the presidential election.
 Biden gave no evidence, but he said that Russia was “still engaged” after 2016 and that China was also involved in efforts to sow doubts in the American electoral process.

+During an online fundraiser Monday night, Biden added: “It’s going to be tough, there’s not much I can do about it now except talk about it, and expose it, but it is a serious concern.
+It is truly a violation of our sovereignty.”

-In an interview Monday on MSNBC, Biden said Russian President Vladimir Putin “knows i mean what I say.”
+And in an interview on MSNBC, Biden said Russian President Vladimir Putin “knows I mean what I say.”

 The Democratic leaders said in a letter to FBI Director Christopher Wray on Monday that they are concerned that Congress appears to be the target of a “concerted foreign interference campaign” to influence the 2020 presidential election.
 They asked Wray for an all-members, classified briefing on the matter before the August recess.